What Indoor Team Building Activities Actually Engage a Whole Team?

 Post-Activity Results Post

-🏆 [Activity Name] Results 🥇 [Team/Person] — [Score/Achievement] 🥈 [Team/Person] — [Score/Achievement] 🥉 [Team/Person] — [Score/Achievement] MVP moment: [Funny or impressive moment from the activity] Best quote: "[Something someone said that was funny]" Next activity: [Date].
-Defend your title or dethrone the champs.
-Photos in thread 👇
+[Activity Name] Results 1st: [Team/Person] — [Score/Achievement] 2nd: [Team/Person] — [Score/Achievement] 3rd: [Team/Person] — [Score/Achievement] Best moment: [Something funny or impressive that happened] Best line of the day: "[Something someone actually said]" Next one: [Date].
+Come back for revenge, or defend the title.
+Photos below.

-Post results within 1 hour while energy is high.
-Photos get 3x more engagement than text-only recaps.
+Post within an hour — energy drops fast.
+Photos pull 3x more replies than text-only recaps.

 What to Expect When You Run This Playbook